DrDBanner/inmanage/readme.md

 > [!NOTE]
 > - Ensure you install in the base directory containing the `invoiceninja` folder to avoid file permission issues.
 > - Run the script as a user who can read the .env file of your Invoice Ninja installation.
-Typically, this is the web server user, such as `web`, `apache`, or `nginx`.
+Typically, this is the web server user, such as `www-data`, `httpd`, `web`, `apache`, or `nginx`.

 ## Running the script